sparcs-kaist/whale-builder/README.md

 # golang-builder
 [![](https://badge.imagelayers.io/centurylink/golang-builder.svg)](https://imagelayers.io/?images=centurylink/golang-builder:latest 'Get your own badge on imagelayers.io')

-Containerized build environment for compiling an executable Golang package and packaging it in a light-weight Docker container.
+Containerized build environment for compiling an executable Golang package.

 ## Overview
 One of the (many) benefits of developing with Go is that you have the option of compiling your application into a self-contained, statically-linked binary.
 A statically-linked binary can be run in a container with NO other dependencies which means you can create incredibly small images.